Are you virtualizing your servers? Yes, of course!

 During the Free Trial sign-up process, you will be asked for credit card information to confirm that you are a legitimate free trial subscriber.
 Your credit card information is only used to confirm your identity and you will NOT be charged for any Windows Azure services unless you explicitly convert your trial subscription to a paid subscription at a later date.

-Week 3 – Configuring and Optimizing Your Private Cloud with System Center 2012 SP1
+Week 2 – Building Your Private Cloud Fabric with System Center 2012 SP1

-- Creating Private Clouds with System Center 2012 SP1 Virtual Machine Manager ( Video )
+- Deploy & Upgrade System Center 2012 SP1 Virtual Machine Manager ( Video )

 - Step-by-Step: Deploy System Center 2012 SP1 Virtual Machine Manager by Tommy Patterson

 - Build Private Cloud Storage Fabric ( Video )

 - Build Private Cloud Data Center & VM Network Fabric ( Video )

 - Intro to Hybrid Cloud for Private Cloud IT Pros by Tom Shinder and Michael Lubanski